-Most people have a general knowledge about nutrition, and there is the notion that vitamin A is an important nutrient of a balanced diet, but where it comes from and what are its benefits for the human body are questions to which many may not have a clear cut answer.
+Most people have a general knowledge about nutrition, and there is the notion that vitamin A is an important nutrient of a balanced diet.
+However, where it comes from and what are its benefits for the human body are questions to which many may not have a clear cut answer.

 What is Vitamin A?

 Vitamin A is a fat-soluble compound that it is produced by the body from two sources: carotenoids and retinols.
 Both groups are essential for normal growth and development, immune system function, and vision.

 Carotenoids are natural plant pigments responsible for the bright colors of most fruits and vegetables.
 Studies have shown that carotenoids can promote health when consumed as part of a healthy diet.
 Major carotenoids, including lycopene, lutein, and zeaxanthine, have antioxidant properties that can help neutralize free radicals and prevent age-related diseases.

 Retinols, on the other hand, come from animal sources, such as beef, calf, chicken liver, eggs, fish liver oils, and dairy products.
 Retinols stimulate the production of new skin cells, which also help prevent degenerative diseases.

 Beta-carotene shows itself through a yellow-orange pigmentation.
 The brighter the color, the more beta-carotene the food contains.
 It is important to note that green leafy vegetables also contain beta-carotene, although the chlorophyll in the leaves hides the yellow-orange pigment.
 The importance of beta-carotene can't be overstated since its deficiency in this nutrient is the main cause of blindness, various disease, and even premature death among children under five and pregnant women, mostly in developing countries.